ShahemNezamEddin/Dancing-together/README.md

 - As a user I want to be able to navigate through the whole site smoothly.
 - As a user I want to understand the purpose of the site upon loading it.
-- As a user I want to easily be able to contact Dancing together for more information.
+- As a user I want to easily contact Dancing together for more information.
 - As a user I want to see information about the school.
 - As a user I want to know more about teachers and ballet.
-- As a user I want to see some photos for dancing classes.
+- As a user I want to see photos for dancing classes.
 - As a user I want to connect with Dancing together on social media.